heyitsthatgirl/README-Generator/Develop/README.md

 ## Installation

-Run npm i to install the necessary packages.
-This app uses npm, node.js, and inquirer.
+This app requires npm, node.js, and inquirer.
+Use git clone to clone the repo to a local folder.
+Run npm install from the command line to install the necessary packages.

 ## Usage

-Run node index.js and then follow the prompts until your file has been created
+From the command line run node index.js to initiate this app.
+Follow each of the prompts from inquirer and your README file will be created!

   ## License